RHINOPLASTY SURGERY

 Yes, rhinoplasty is intricate surgery, which deals with the nasal structures inside and out.
 General anaesthesia is the safest way to undertake this surgery.

-Hardly, except for a small step external incision, which heals without a trace.
+Hardly, except for a small step external incision, which heals well.
 The rest of the incisions are inside the nose.

-All humans have some intrinsic asymmetry to their face and body, but in adequately trained hands noticeable persistent asymmetry following rhinoplasty is rare.
+All humans have some intrinsic asymmetry to their face and body, but in adequately trained hands noticeable persistent asymmetry following rhinoplasty is not uncommon.
 This is important in treating the nose because it is the central aesthetic unit of the face.

 Dr Farhadieh believes that the relationship between doctor and patient is sacred and privileged.
 Our practice is based on compassion, honesty, transparency and, above all, patient welfare.
 We pride ourselves on making sure that you feel supported at all times.
 We will be available during all stages of your journey and will schedule short-, medium- and long-term follow-up appointments as part of our overall practice.